yahhamdii/tech-assessment/README.md

 1. Read this entire documentation
 2. Clone this repository
 3. Open [src/eligibility.service.js](./src/eligibility.service.js) file and edit `isEligible(cart, profile)` method.
-4. Run `node index.js ./cart-test.json ./profile-test.json` to check results
+4. Run `npm start` or `node index.js ./cart-test.json ./profile-test.json` to check results
 5. You can edit [cart-test.json](./cart-test.json) or [profile-test.json](./profile-test.json) for more tests.

 You are free to use internet (Google, StackOverflow, ...), to ask question or do whatever you want to pass this assessment.